armincms/bios/README.md

 # Bios
-The nova tool for configurations storage
+The Nova tool for configurations storage

 ##### Table of Contents